Juan Cole

 John Ricardo Irfan "Juan" Cole (born October 23, 1952) is an American academic and commentator on the modern Middle East and South Asia.
-He is Richard P. Mitchell Collegiate Professor of History at the University of Michigan.
+He is Richard P. Mitchell Distinguished University Professor of History at the University of Michigan.
 Since 2002, he has written a weblog, Informed Comment (juancole.com).

-Background
+Early life and education

 Cole was born in Albuquerque, New Mexico.
+The Coles had been German Catholics who ultimately settled in northern Virginia where they fell away and became Protestants.
+His mother was a Lutheran.
+He was raised Protestant but experimented with Bahaism and Sufism before ultimately dissociating himself from organized religion.
 His father served in the United States Army Signal Corps.
 When Cole was age two, his family left New Mexico for France.
 His father completed two tours with the U.S. military in France (a total of seven years) and one 18-month stay at Kagnew Station in Asmara, Eritrea (then Ethiopia).
 Cole was schooled at twelve schools in twelve years, at a series of dependent schools on military bases but also sometimes in civilian schools.
 Some schooling occurred in the United States, particularly in North Carolina and California.